unfor19/kubernetes-localdev/challenges/README.md

 <summary>Expand/Collapse</summary>

 The content of [ch1-earn-makefile/earn-me](./ch1-earn-makefile/earn-me) seems like it's encoded with base64.
 How can I assume that?
-A "long" string that ends with `==` is usually (not always) the base64 represenation of a normal string.
-When I see those kind of strings, I attempt to decode them with the built-in command [base64](https://www.gnu.org/software/coreutils/manual/html_node/base64-invocation.html).
+A "long" string that ends with `==` is usually (not always) the base64 representation of a normal string.
+When I see those kinds of strings, I attempt to decode them with the built-in command [base64](https://www.gnu.org/software/coreutils/manual/html_node/base64-invocation.html).

 Here's how you can decode the `Makefile` using a one-liner Bash script.